 Sixth Form – A Level optional subject

-Kimbolton 7th Period Super-Curriculum: One hour per week involves our super curriculum content which will include the study and presentation of significant global events, e.g Olympic Games and topical sporting issues, e.g. blood doping.
-Independent and group based research, analysis, collation and informing others will be the main focus.
+Kimbolton 7th Period Super-Curriculum: We will examine significant global sporting events such as the Olympic Games and discuss topical sporting issues, such as blood doping.
+Independent and group-based research, analysis, collation and informing others will be the focus of our studies.